 Appraisals

 Appraisals for the purpose of obtaining financing for a dwelling do not constitute a violation of the Fair Housing Act.
-Appraisers must still comply with all applicable laws and regulations regarding appraisals, including any state-specific requirements.
+Appraisers must still comply with all applicable laws and regulations regarding appraisals, including any state-specific fair housing requirements.

 Maximum Occupancies